nikcleju/IT_Course/Lectures/03_SourceCoding.md

 ### Meaning of entropy

-* One can never represent messages, in general, with a code  having average length less than the entropy
+* One can never represent messages, on average, with a code  having average length less than the entropy

+* The **entropy** of a source = the **minimum average length required** to encode the messages
+    * e.g. the minimum number of bits required to represent the data in binary form

 * Truck analogy: at blackboard

 ### Non-optimal codes